Taxes

 Until 2014, 100% of the real estate taxes collected by the Borough were used exclusively to support the Chambersburg Police Department.
 In 2014, a small share was added to support the Chambersburg Fire Department.
 While the Police and Fire tax rate grew in 2018, this remains the sole operational use of real estate taxes.
 Perhaps this explains why Greene, Guilford, Letterkenny, and Antrim townships have no local real estate tax.
 The Borough collects almost enough Police Tax to pay for the cost of operating the Police Department.
 Every dollar of designated revenue from the Police Tax is used wisely by the Police Department.

-In 2022, the separate Police Station Bond Tax was added.
-In January 2023, this budget recommends no change in the Police Tax, which is 25 mil.
-Overall, since December 2006, the Police Tax rate has risen from 17 mil to 25 mil.
-When averaged out over the seventeen years, that is a growth rate of a little over 2.4% per year.
-In 2024, it is the Borough Manager’s recommendation that the Borough keep the Police Tax rate at 25 mil.
+Regardless, with no fix on the horizon, the Borough of Chambersburg must hire more police officers.
+Further, to pay for those officers, the Borough must raise the Police Tax.
+The 2025 Budget recommends a change in the Police Tax from 25-mil to 27-mil; getting dangerously close to the statutory maximum of 30-mil.
+Overall, since December 2006, the Police Tax rate has risen from 17-mil to 27-mil.
+When averaged out over the eighteen years, that is a growth rate of a little over 2.6% per year.
+In 2025, it is the Borough Manager’s recommendation that the Borough adopt a Police Tax rate of 27-mil.

-In general, if the Police Department runs a deficit as it is anticipated to do so in 2023, it is commixed with all the revenue and expenditures in the General Fund.
+In general, if the Police Department runs a deficit as it is anticipated to do so in 2025, it is commingled with all the revenue and expenditures in the General Fund.
 The General Fund miscellaneous revenue must cover it as it does with all the General Fund departments including Fire, EMS, the Recreation Department, Land Use & Community Development, and general highway, which are all mixed together pursuant to the State recommended chart of accounts.

 Please keep in mind that we are operating the Police Department with very little margin for error.
 Unforeseen costs such as a major detective caseload, a major public safety event, additional unforeseen overtime, additional training, or adding more employees in advance of other future retirements, can easily throw the Police Department budget into a more unstable place.

-What of the Fire Tax in 2024?
+What of the Fire Tax in 2025?

 The Borough once had no Fire Tax.
-In 2014, a so-called neutral arbitrator imposed upon the Borough and the International Association of Fire Fighters Local #1813 a labor pact (the infamous “Kasher Decision”).
+In 2014, a so-called neutral arbitrator imposed upon the Borough and the International Association of Fire Fighters (IAFF) Local #1813 a labor pact (the infamous “Kasher Decision”).
 Town Council was forced to add a Fire Tax.
-That tax was set at 2.5 mil and has remained unchanged.
+That tax was set at 3-mil and has remained unchanged.
 In exchange for this tax, and implementing the Kasher Decision, there was relative labor peace for the years following this decision.
-In fact, twice since then labor negotiations have avoided going back to interest arbitration for a resolution to impasses negotiating new collective bargaining agreements.
+In fact, twice since then labor negotiations have avoided going back to interest arbitration for a resolution to impasses in negotiating new collective bargaining agreements.

 The Borough is once again at a financial crossroads with respect to funding the Fire Department and its associated basic-lifesaving ambulance service.
 The cost of these operations, coupled with the inability to collect all ambulance use-fees incurred and a state-imposed cap on the Fire Tax, has left the Borough in a precarious fiscal position.
 Meanwhile, the cost of Fire Department operations continues to rise.

-There is no change in the Fire Tax for 2024 because an increase is not possible.
+There is no proposed change in the Fire Tax for 2025 because an increase is not possible.
 State law places a limit on the Borough at a very low tax rate for the purpose of paying for the Fire Department.
 Not that we like taxes, but the 1965 State Law makes no sense.
-The Borough is prohibited from levying more than 2.5 mil (the 2024 equivalent of about $544,260) in Fire Tax, but it must be used for apparatus/truck expenses and not for firefighters.
-Further, the Borough is prohibited from levying more than ½ mil (the 2024 equivalent of about $107,975) for all the firefighter wages and benefits.
-In Chambersburg, firefighter wages and benefits cost the Borough well over $4 million per year.
-Obviously, this artificial limit in place since 1965 does not envision a mostly paid and experienced professional fire department, as we have here in Chambersburg.
+The Borough is prohibited from levying more than 3-mil (the 2025 equivalent of about $640,605) in Fire Tax, but most of it must be used for apparatus/truck expenses and not for firefighters’ wages and benefits.
+Further, the Borough is prohibited from using more than 1-mil (the 2025 equivalent of about $215,843) for all the firefighter wages and benefits.
+Clearly, the State of Pennsylvania wants to inhibit the ability of any borough from having a paid professional firefighting force.

 There is no logical or practical alternative and staff is at a loss how to pay for the Fire Department in the future.
-One alternative is to begin to rent the department to our township neighbors, assuming that their supply of volunteer firefighters disappear.
+One alternative is to begin to rent the department to our township neighbors, assuming that their supply of volunteer firefighters disappears.
 This seems to be a logical assumption.

 The long-term funding issue of the Fire Department is not identical to the issue of the Police Department.
 The main difference is that the Fire Department brings in significant revenue.
 Specifically, the Fire Department is a regional provider of Basic Life Support (BLS) ambulance service inside the Borough and in parts of the surrounding townships.
 While less than 50% of ambulance invoices are paid (and mostly by insurance), those payments are significant.
 In addition, the Fire Department acts as the Borough’s Fire Code safety inspection service.
 Done on a tri-annual basis for most commercial businesses (and annual basis for some types of businesses), this service results in fewer fires or loss of life, and provides some income for the Fire Department.